CodingItWrong/codingitwrong.com/_posts/2022-03-20-there-and-back-again-the-journey-for-a-default-frontend-data-layer.md

 - If you're building an app just to experiment or for personal use, especially if you don't have server-side development experience, just go ahead and use Firebase.
 You probably won't run into any downsides with it.
 - If you have a custom backend, prefer local state as the default approach.
 It's good enough for many cases.
-- If you need to share data across the application, or if you need to cache data locally for reading, that is fairly easy to add.
+- If you need to share data across the application, or if you need to cache data locally for reading, add it.
+The downside is that your tests will probably get more complex and harder to understand as a result.
 - If you're considering anything more advanced--offline writes, syncs, or pushes--then think hard about the value it adds.
 Is it important enough that it's worth taking on significantly more complexity?
 If so, you'll need to weigh the different options to see which has the right tradeoffs for you.

 This doesn't mean this will be my answer forever.
 New paradigms continue to be explored.
 The streaming HTML approach, pioneered by Phoenix LiveView and adopted by Laravel Livewire and Rails Hotwire, has interesting possibilities.
 React Server Components do as well.
 Both of them are different kinds of moves away from having a data transfer layer and client storage, preferring instead to transfer HTML in the former case and React components in the latter.
 It remains to be seen how these paradigms will shift what default data layer approach is optimal for the default case.